efekarancomert/equation-root-calc/README.md

 # equation-root-calc
-You can find roots of a quadratic equation.
+You can find roots of a quadratic equation with that py code.